Looking for an alternative to Mint?

 EveryDollar’s free version requires you to enter your transactions manually.
 However, you can purchase another version: EveryDollar Plus.

-The Plus version will sync your transactions up automatically, but it comes at a cost.
-It’s $99 per year ($8.25 per month) for the Plus version.
+The Plus version will sync your transactions up automatically, but it costs $99 per year ($8.25 per month).

 5. Quicken

-Quicken is one of the most well-known alternative to Mint.
+Quicken is one of the most well-known alternatives to Mint.
 It was the pioneer budgeting tool.

 6. CountAbout

-CountAbout was created by a trio of Madison, Wisconsin entrepreneurs.
-It features automatic transaction syncing as well as customizable income and spending categories and tags.
+CountAbout is an app with automatic transaction syncing and customizable income and spending categories and tags.

 One neat feature about CountAbout is that it’s the only budgeting tool that allows you to import data from Quicken and Mint.
 This is a great feature if you’re interested in making a switch.